khuttun/NotificationNotes/README.md

 - Save your notes to note list
 - Show/hide note's notification with a switch in note list
+- Edit notes by touching them in the notes list
 - Remove note by long pressing it in the note list
+- Open the note list by touching a notification
+- Existing notifications are restored after restart

 ## Download